Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 We will use this representation to create our vault named queries in the next section.

-## How to Create and Register a Vault Named Query?
+## How to Create and Register a Vault Named Query

 The vault named queries has two crucial elements.
 The first one is registration, this means the query will be stored on sandbox creation time and can be executed later on.